Q. Who is the Program for?

 Q. Will the courses from the MTS degree program (modular) transfer to an MDiv degree program?

 of the MDiv program, however.)
 This is a tremendous advantage for those students whose ultimate aim is to finish an MDiv.
-The MTS degree (modular) program--though focused on workplace ministry--allows students to fulfill many of the MDiv required courses in a short amount.
-(Note: It is very important that MTS degree students wishing to transfer into the MDiv degree program DO NOT complete their final MTS degree module before completing their Change of Program Request Form from the Registrar`s Office.)
+The MTS degree (modular) program--though focused on workplace ministry--allows students to fulfill many of the MDiv required courses in a short amount of time.
+(Note: It is very important that MTS degree students wishing to transfer into the MDiv degree program DO NOT complete their final MTS degree module before completing their Change of Program Request Form from the Registrar's Office.)

 Q. Can I transfer courses I have already completed at Tyndale Seminary to the MTS modular program?